 We LOVE tacos.
 Let me go ahead and promise you, there will be a plenty more of taco recipes to come.
 You just can't beat them.
-You can make endless varieties and tacos are made for a million different seasonal creations.
+You can make endless varieties and tacos are fit for a million different seasonal creations.
 Cumin squash and chickpea cilantro, grated zucchini with lime spiked black beans, tofu al pastor, mushroom tacos, and so many more.
 Plus, they are great for having people over, everybody can assemble their own - great for picky eaters.
 A good friend of mine told me once that pie is the perfect food (I mean you can make a big one, a small one, a sweet one, a savory one!) and I would agree if it weren't for tacos.
 These tacos take a bit longer to make than the usual tacos I prefer but they are worth it!
 The following recipe was adapted from this recipe, which I made once a long time ago.
-I added mushrooms in this one, which was so good that next time, I will make it with just mushrooms.
+I added mushrooms in this one, which was so good that next time I will make it with just mushrooms.

 Tortillas, they never last a long time in our house.
-Used up in wraps, or with hummus, or our favorite - huevos rancheros.
+Used up in wraps, with hummus, or our favorite - huevos rancheros.
 Here I made corn tortillas which are tasty and easy, but flour are fine as well.
 (I won't lie, I love the standard international section flour tortillas.)
 Also, I should mention this is pretty spicy but I gave tips to make it less spicy if you need.

 Please make these sometime - you'll thank me.